Skip to main content

 Percentage estimate of loss

 This can be the most difficult part of the claim to work out.
-You may need to explain to VCAT why the percentage you have decided on is reasonable for the loss you have suffered.
+You may need to explain why the percentage you have decided on is reasonable for the loss you have suffered.

 For example, if you are hiring your caravan and the internal toilet stopped working, you might claim 5% of your rent, noting that you could still use the park’s community toilet facilities.

 If your caravan became largely uninhabitable due to mould caused by a significant leak, claiming 90% of your daily rent for the time you were affected may be reasonable.
-VCAT will assess the circumstances and either agree with you or reduce the amount, depending on the severity and impact of the issue.

 To show how you calculated your claim, it can help to put your losses and the actions you took into a table.
 You can download tables for the examples listed here.